 Bearpaw High Sierra Camp

-A rustic tent cabin camp located 11.5 miles down the High Sierra Trail, deep into the Sequoia National Park backcountry.
+This rustic tent cabin camp is located 11.5 miles down the High Sierra Trail, deep into the Sequoia National Park backcountry.
 Bearpaw offers six tent cabins perched atop a granite saddle overlooking the Great Western Divide.
-A generous home-style breakfast and dinner are served daily, so you’ll have all the energy you need to explore some of the finest alpine terrain in the Sierra Nevadas.
+A home-style breakfast and dinner are served daily, so you’ll have all the energy you need to explore some of the finest alpine terrain in the Sierra Nevadas.

 Closer to Civilization

-If you like to be a little closer to civilization, Three Rivers is just down the hill, and offers quiet, riverside getaways and lodging.
-An abundance of lodging and fine dining are also available in Exeter, Tulare and Visalia, just under an hour drive from Sequoia National Park.
+If you like staying closer to civilization, Three Rivers is just down the hill, and offers quiet, riverside getaways and lodging.
+An abundance of lodging and fine dining are also available in Exeter, Tulare and Visalia, just under an hour’s drive from Sequoia National Park.

-Explore some of the most gorgeous snowy terrain in the world, and be inspired by the majesty of snowcapped Giant Sequoias.
+Explore some of the most gorgeous winter scenery in the world, and be inspired by the majesty of snow-covered giant sequoias.

-Cross-country skiing, snowshoeing, and sledding can all be enjoyed within the Sequoia and Kings Canyon National Parks, Sequoia National Forest, and Giant Sequoia National Monument.
+Cross-country skiing, snowshoeing and sledding can all be enjoyed within Sequoia and Kings Canyon National Parks, Sequoia National Forest and Giant Sequoia National Monument.